Professional

 To add a placeholder to your attack, set up a processing rule:

-1. Go to Intruder > Payloads, and scroll down to the Payload processing field.
+1. Go to Intruder.
+In the Payloads side panel, scroll down to the Payload processing field.

 2. Click Add.
 A window opens with a drop-down list of processing rules.